jp-ag/wss-ctf/README/how-to-play.md

 # How To Play
-Use the commands listed below to play a challenge.
+Use the commands listed below to play a Capture the Flag challenge in the **WSS CTF Challenge Platform**.
 ### Main Menu
 - **To start a challenge**: Type the challenge's number and press **Enter** on your keyboard.
 - **To exit the platform**: Type `quit` or `exit` and press **Enter** on your keyboard.